Experimental review on the chiral magnetic effect in relativistic heavy ion collisions: Summary and outlook

 The RHIC isobar program of $^{96}_{44}$Ru+$^{96}_{44}$Ru and $^{96}_{40}$Zr+$^{96}_{40}$Zr collisions, designed to address the background issue~\cite{Voloshin:2010ut}, did not lead to a firm conclusion about the CME~\cite{STAR:2021mii}.
 The difficulty arises from the reduced signal-to-background ratio in relatively small systems compared to Au+Au or Pb+Pb and subtle differences in the nuclear structure of the $^{96}_{44}$Ru and $^{96}_{40}$Zr nuclei~\cite{Xu:2017zcn}.
 An upper limit of approximately 10\% CME signal in the measured $\dg$ in isobar collisions is extracted at 95\% confidence level~\cite{STAR:2023gzg,STAR:2023ioo}.
 It should be pointed out that the isobar result is not a disproof of the CME but provides guideline for its possible magnitude.

 On the other hand, an intriguing hint of a finite CME signal has been observed in Au+Au collisions at $\snn=200$~GeV at RHIC~\cite{STAR:2021pwb}.
 While nonflow effects need to be carefully investigated, this is in line with the expectation that the CME signal-to-background ratio is at least a factor of three larger in Au+Au than in isobar collisions.
 The searches for the CME at the LHC have thus far resulted only in stringent upper limits, where the CME signal may be weaker because of the faster decrease of the magnetic field at the higher energies.
+Table~\ref{tab:cme} juxtaposes the various constraints on the CME fraction from measurements at RHIC and the LHC.

+Besides the top energy RHIC data, STAR has accumulated significant statistics at lower energies through the beam energy scan phase-I and II, primarily to search for the critical point (see, e.g., Ref.~\cite{STAR:2025zdq}).
+These data should be examined by the ESE and SP/PP methods.
+However, the statistics may still be insufficient for a significant CME search (see, e.g., Ref.~\cite{STAR:2022ahj}), especially considering the degraded ZDC performance at lower energies.

 Future CME searches must focus on achieving unambiguous background control and percent-level precision in the observable.
 Promising methods to achieve this goal are the event-shape engineering (ESE) with an event-shape variable~\cite{Schukraft:2012ah} and particles of interest well distanced in momentum space and the spectator/participant planes (SP/PP) method~\cite{Voloshin:2018qsm,Xu:2017qfs}.
 The former has been successfully implemented by LHC experiments~\cite{CMS:2017lrw,Acharya:2017fau} with wide acceptance detectors and should become viable with new and future RHIC data with extended forward detector capabilities.
 The latter method has been proven to be effective at RHIC~\cite{STAR:2021pwb} owing to the good granularity of the shower maximum detectors of the zero-degree calorimeters (ZDC) and might see future applications at the LHC with improved ZDC detectors.